psrrao/DataScience-MachineLearning-Python/README.md

 # DataScience-MachineLearning-Python
-Introduced to Machine Learning with Supervised, UnSuperised, Reinforcement Learning and get idea about how to use Natural Language Processing, Artificial Neural Networks
+Introduction to Machine Learning with Supervised, UnSuperised, Reinforcement Learning and get idea about how to use Natural Language Processing, Artificial Neural Networks